-The Group faces competition from established financial services providers as well as new market entrants, including "challenger banks" and "neo banks" with specific areas of market focus, and non-bank competitors which, in some cases, have lower cost operating models and are therefore capable of generating better returns from asset growth.
-Competition in the UK mortgage market including from challenger banks seeking scale and growth over a short period of time is continuing to create downward price pressure on mortgage and other lending rates.
-The pressure is expected to increase as ring-fencing legislation comes into force in the UK, with some ring-fenced competitor banks looking to deploy excess liquidity in the broker mortgage market.
+The Group faces competition from established financial services providers as well as new market entrants, including "digital banks", "challenger banks" and "neo banks" with specific areas of market focus, and non-bank competitors which, in some cases, have lower cost operating models and are therefore capable of generating better returns from asset growth.
+Competition in the UK mortgage market including from these banks seeking scale and growth over a short period of time is continuing to create downward price pressure on mortgage and other lending rates.

 Further intervention in the UK banking industry is anticipated from regulators and authorities who are increasingly focusing on competition and market effectiveness.
 Low levels of switching in the UK current account market have been seen as a major barrier to competition between banks and an impediment to customers receiving a potentially better service from a new supplier.
-In order to address this issue, the Payments Council implemented the seven-day Current Account Switch Service in the second half of 2013.
-However, switching volumes remain subdued.
-The Payment Services Directive 2 (EU) 2015/2366 ("PSD2") has been implemented from January 2018, with a view to further opening up the competitive landscape in addition to providing enhanced protection for consumers.
+Despite the implementation of a seven-day Current Account Switch Service in the second half of 2013, switching volumes remain subdued.
+The Payment Services Directive 2 (EU) 2015/2366 ("PSD2") as it forms part of domestic law of the UK law under the EUWA has been implemented from January 2018, with a view to further opening up the competitive landscape in addition to providing enhanced protection for consumers.
 This creates an increased risk for traditional financial services firms and a specific material risk for the Group of disintermediation by third parties.
-In the UK, open banking regulation requires certain of the largest banks to provide access to certain information via a standardised set of application programming interfaces ("APIs").
+In the UK, open banking regulation requires certain large banks to provide access to certain information via a standardised set of application programming interfaces ("APIs").
 It also introduces a risk for the Group should it fail to adapt in a fast-changing environment.
-The Group is well placed to meet the new requirements and is actively adapting its strategy in light of the increased competition and disintermediation risk.
-Customer acquisition and retention strategies are expected to focus increasingly on developing compelling and broad reaching propositions centred on specific customer needs or journeys, creating ecosystems of interlinked products, services, features and functionality that increase ease and convenience for customers.

 As technology evolves and customer needs and preferences change, there is an increased risk of disruptive innovation or a failure by the Group to introduce new products and services to keep pace with industry developments and meet customer expectations.
-It is also subject to the risk of not appropriately responding to increased threats of cyber-crime associated with digital expansion (for further information, see the risk factor entitled "The Group is exposed to risks associated with cyber-enabled crime and fraud") and the industry-wide risk of traditional banking information technology infrastructure and digital technologies becoming obsolete.
+It is also subject to the risk of not appropriately responding to increased threats of cyber-crime associated with digital expansion (for further information, see the risk factor entitled "The Group is exposed to risks associated with cyber-enabled crime and fraud" below) and the industry-wide risk of traditional banking information technology infrastructure and digital technologies becoming obsolete.
 The Group expects to increasingly collaborate with innovative market players in order to develop compelling and secure customer propositions and to enhance operational performance; however, the Group's financial and operational performance may be materially adversely affected by an inability to keep pace with industry trend and customer expectations.